DIGITAL PRODUCT PASSPORT

 Boost your ESG credentials.

-Accurate data supports better environmental reporting, helping you meet stakeholders’ Environmental, Social, and Governance expectations.
+Accurate data supports stronger environmental reporting and helps meet stakeholder expectations around Environmental, Social, and Governance performance.

 Strengthen risk management.

-A clear view of your supply chain, partners and environmental progress can help the business to stay ahead of changing regulations and reduce the risk of greenwashing claims or supply chain issues.
+A clearer view of suppliers, partners, and environmental progress helps businesses stay ahead of changing regulations and reduce the risk of greenwashing claims or supply-chain issues.

 Prepare for future economic incentives.